Quantum logic control and precision measurements of molecular ions in a ring trap -- a new approach for testing fundamental symmetries

+To suppress the spin-depolarization caused by degenerate interactions, we can increase the rotating ramp rate.
+Our model shows that a 30 $\mu$s ramp duration (3.3 MHz/ms ramp rate) can preserve the spin-polarization by approximately 90$\%$.
+However, applying such a rapidly accelerating field may either introduce detrimental axial electric field or excessive heating or even ion detrapping.
+A more feasible approach starts with the population in non-spin-polarizing states, and then adiabatically transfers them to the target spin-polarized states through slowly ramped rotation frequency ($<$2 kHz/ms ramp rate).
+FIG \ref{fig:spin}(d) summarizes the spin-polarization efficiency after rotation ramp-up using different methods.
+Through the slow adiabatic rapid passage (ARP) within 75 ms, nearly 100$\%$ populations are prepared in the target states.
+Calculation details are described in the Supplementary Materials Sections 4 and 5.

-\textbf{Coherent superpositions} A coherent superposition of states A and C, or B and D must be initiated before and after the spin precession measurements.
-Following the JILA eEDM group, we will generate such coherence using a fourth-order interaction from combined perturbations of rotational coupling and Stark mixing\cite{Cairncross2017}.
-An effective two-level Hamiltonian (ignoring the EDM contribution, different $g_F$-factors of A/C and B/D) of states A and C, or B and D, is :
+\textbf{Coherent superpositions.} To initiate and terminate the spin-precession, it is crucial to generate effective $\pi/2$-pulses between states A and C, or B and D. Following the approach initiated by the JILA eEDM group, we can establish such coherence by leveraging a fourth-order interaction resulting from combined perturbations of rotational coupling and Stark mixing~\cite{Cairncross2017}.
+An effective two-level Hamiltonian of states A and C, or B and D, can be formulated as:

-where $g_F$ is the $g$ factor of the $F=3/2$ state, $\mu_B$ is the Bohr magneton, $B$ is the amplitude of the effective rotating magnetic field (${\bf{r}} \cdot \nabla {\bf{B}}$), and all other parameters are grouped in $p$ and $p^{\prime}$.
-The electric field and rotating frequency are connected to be $E_{rot}=m\omega_{rot}^2r/e$, where $r$ is the trap radius, and $e$ is a unity charge.
-Therefore, the diagonal matrix elements can be tuned by changing the applied magnetic field gradient, and the off-diagonal matrix elements can be adjusted by changing the rotating frequency.
-Thus, generating off-resonant $\pi/2$ pulses is possible by either modulating the rotating frequency or the magnetic field gradient.
-The latter method is preferred because of the non-degradation of spin-polarization.
+where $g_F$ is the $g$-factor of the $F=3/2$ state, $\mu_\textrm{B}$ is the Bohr magneton, $B$ is the amplitude of the effective rotating magnetic field (${\bf{r}} \cdot \nabla {\bf{B}}$), and all other parameters are grouped in $p$ and $p^{\prime}$.
+The rotating electric field is determined by $E_\textrm{rot}=m\omega_\textrm{rot}^2r/e$, where $r$ corresponds to the trap radius and $e$ represents a unit charge.
+Consequently, the diagonal matrix elements can be manipulated by altering the applied magnetic field gradient, while the off-diagonal matrix elements can be regulated by adjusting the rotating frequency.
+This enables the generation of off-resonant $\pi/2$ pulses, either by modulating the magnetic field gradient or the rotating frequency.
+The former method is favored due to its preservation of spin-polarization.